irunebarturen/Final-Project-Semi-Supervised-Anomaly-Detection-for-Network-Intrusion-Detection-Systems/README.md

-# Semi-Supervised Anomaly Detection for Network Intrusion Detection
+# Semi-Supervised Anomaly Detection for Network Intrusion Detection Systems

 This project implements a semi-supervised learning pipeline for detecting network intrusions using both autoencoders and a classical anomaly detection technique.
 The system is trained and evaluated on the CIC-DDoS2019 dataset provided by the Canadian Institute for Cybersecurity.